meganw22/service-savvy/README.md

 ![image](https://github.com/meganw22/service-savvy/assets/141934888/fc063f2f-0a07-4ec1-b138-6673a1cf8836)

 ### Update Tickets
 Only the authenticated user who created the ticket, can update the ticket.
-For all other users, the update button not displayed or avaliable.
+For all other users, the update button is not displayed or avaliable.
 The update view will display the pre-populated values of the current ticket and will allow the user to make adjustments and save changes.
 When updates are saved, Users can see the new 'Last Updated On' time stamp differ from the 'Created on' timestamp.